-Jan.
-12, 2016 - The Equipment Leasing and Finance Association (ELFA) which represents the $1 trillion equipment finance sector, today revealed its Top 10 Equipment Acquisition Trends for 2016.
-Given U.S. businesses, nonprofits and government agencies will spend over $1.6 trillion in capital goods or fixed business investment (including software) this year, financing a majority of those assets, these trends impact a significant portion of the U.S. economy.
-Businesses will find opportunities for equipment investment as solid market conditions and an improving U.S. economy prevail over global headwinds and potential policy changes.
+The Equipment Leasing and Finance Association (ELFA), which represents the nearly $1 trillion equipment finance sector, today revealed its Top 10 Equipment Acquisition Trends for 2020.
+Given U.S. businesses, nonprofits and government agencies are expected to spend $1.91 trillion in capital goods or fixed business investment (including software) this year, financing a majority of those assets, these trends impact a significant portion of the U.S. economy.

 For more information about the Top 10 Trends, please contact Amy Vogt at firstname.lastname@example.org.
-For forecast data regarding equipment investment and capital spending in the United States, see the Equipment Leasing & Finance Foundation's 2016 Equipment Leasing & Finance U.S. Economic Outlook.
+For forecast data regarding equipment investment and capital spending in the United States, see the Equipment Leasing & Finance Foundation's 2020 Equipment Leasing & Finance U.S. Economic Outlook